-Consumers are more health-conscious than ever, so food manufacturers use misleading tricks to convince people to buy their products.
+Consumers are more health-conscious than ever, so some food manufacturers use misleading tricks to convince people to buy highly processed and unhealthy products.

 Front labels try to lure you into purchasing products by making health claims.

 Manufacturers are often dishonest in the way they use these labels.
-They tend to use health claims that are misleading, and in some cases downright false.
+They tend to use health claims that are misleading and in some cases downright false.

 This makes it hard for consumers to choose healthy options without a thorough inspection of the ingredients list.